+Corporate Governance

-Corporate Governance/Nominating Committee Chair and Member of the Compensation Committee
+/Nominating Committee Chair and

+Member of the Compensation

+Committee

 Vice Adm.
 Anthony L. Winns (RET.) most recently served as President, Latin America-Africa Region, Lockheed Martin Corporation ("Lockheed"), a position he held from August 2018 until his retirement in November 2021.
 Between December 2012 and August 2018, Mr. Winns was President, Middle East-Africa Region at Lockheed.
 Mr. Winns served as Vice President, International Maritime Programs at Lockheed from October 2011 to December 2012.
 Between July 2011 and October 2011, Mr. Winns was a defense industry consultant.
 Mr. Winns retired in June 2011 after 32 years of service in the United States Navy.
 He served as Naval Inspector General from 2007 to his retirement.
 From 2005 to 2007, Mr. Winns served as Acting Director and Vice Director of Operations on the Joint Chiefs of Staff.
 From 2003 to 2005, Mr. Winns served as Deputy Director, Air Warfare Division for the Chief of Naval Operations.
 Prior to 2003, Mr. Winns served in other staff and leadership positions in Washington, D.C., including at the Bureau of Naval Personnel.
 He also served as commanding officer of several major commands, including the Pacific Patrol/Reconnaissance task force, the USS Essex, an amphibious assault carrier, and a naval aircraft squadron.
-Mr. Winns also serves as a director on the boards of CareSource and the Navy Mutual Aid Association.
+Mr. Winns also serves as a director on the board of CareSource, a non-profit managed care organization that provides public health care programs including Medicaid, Medicare, and Marketplace.
+He is a former director on the board of Navy Mutual Life Insurance company, serving as Chair of the Compensation, Nominating, and Governance Committees.
 Mr. Winns brings the following experience, qualifications, attributes and skills to the Board:

-- General enterprise management and strategic planning experience from his 10 years of service as a commanding officer of various military units (including a naval vessel) and 11 years of service in senior staff positions in the Pentagon; - Government contracting experience from his three years of service managing U.S. Navy procurement programs as Deputy Director, Air Warfare Division for the Chief of Naval Operations; - Extensive operations and management experience from his 16 years of service in staff positions in the Pentagon and service as President, Middle East-Africa and Latin America-Africa Regions, Lockheed Martin Corporation; and - General familiarity with D.C. area real estate by virtue of living and working in the Washington, D.C. region for more than 25 years.
+- General enterprise management, leadership and strategic planning experience from his 32 years of service as a senior leader and commanding officer of various military units; - Government contracting experience from his three years of service managing U.S. Navy procurement programs as Deputy Director, Air Warfare Division for the Chief of Naval Operations; - · Extensive operations and management experience from his 16 years of service in staff positions in the Pentagon; - Executive leadership, general business management, strategic planning, and financial experience as President, Middle East-Africa and Latin America-Africa Regions, Lockheed Martin Corporation for more than 10 years; - · Master of Science degree with Distinction in Financial Management; and - · General familiarity with D.C. area real estate by virtue of living and working in the Washington, D.C. region for more than 25 years.